ParadigmPacket/WolfVue/README.md

 ### note about tools

-these tools are mostly self-explanatory and (somewhat) easy to understand/operate when you run them but sometimes they have a fewe quirks ill note here.
+these tools are mostly self-explanatory and (somewhat) easy to understand/operate when you run them but sometimes they have a few quirks I will note here.

-for the annotation tool, if youre analysing a new dataset, BE SURE that you load the correct yaml file or else it will say you have annotations of species you did not make e.g "395 Grizzly Bear annotations" because when you re-do the yaml you assign new number identifiers to the annotations, so you might get confusing resulkts if your yaml doesnt correspond to you balanced dataset.
+for the annotation tool, if youre analyzing a new dataset, BE SURE that you load the correct yaml file or else it will say you have annotations of species you did not make e.g "395 Grizzly Bear annotations" because when you re-do the yaml you assign new number identifiers to the annotations, so you might get confusing results if your yaml doesnt correspond to you balanced dataset.

 ### Performance Considerations